Complete details on all programs is included in THE BROCHURE

 This program is based on the Jewish tradition of women’s New Moon celebrations to build self-esteem, Jewish identity, leadership skills, and friendship networks of adolescent girls.
-The monthly meetings provide a supportive environment where girls explore the social and cultural issues they encounter as they become adults and derive their own authentic Jewish values in response to challenges they face.
-The small groups are designed to provide a celebratory, empowering setting in which girls support each other in growing and learning while having lots of fun.
-The program’s success is due, in part, to the participatory mixture of discussing issues, traditions and role models, making crafts and writing stories, rejoicing with song and dance, socializing and munching.
+The monthly meetings provide a supportive environment where girls explore the social and cultural issues they encounter as they become adults and derive their own authentic Jewish values in response to the challenges they face.
+The small groups are designed to provide a celebratory, empowering setting in which girls can support each other in growing and learning, while having lots of fun.
+The program’s success is due, in part, to the participatory mixture of discussing issues, traditions, and role models, as well as making crafts, writing stories, rejoicing with song and dance, socializing, and munching.

 This program was established by Irving Roth, director of the Holocaust Resource Center at Temple Judea of Manhasset.
 Mr. Roth has organized a network of Holocaust survivors to serve as “adoptees” for our eighth grade students.
 These connections provide a vital link to the events of the Holocaust in a time when there are fewer survivors living to tell their own stories.
 The process begins with conversations between survivor and adopter.
 Through a series of meetings held at RSNS under Rabbi Jodie’s supervision, the students become “surrogate survivors,” committed to learning and re-telling their survivors’ stories to the next generation.
 Students in this program agree to speak about their survivors in the year 2045, the 100th anniversary of the camps’ liberation.
 The initial session consists of a formal educational piece to provide students with general background information.
 In subsequent sessions, students meet the survivors and talk with them in detail.
 Finally, students present their survivors’ stories to the Synagogue School and during RSNS’ Yom HaShoah (Holocaust Memorial) service.